drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-lesson.md

 There are many other XML schemas used by biodiversity researchers, each schema having its own strengths and weaknesses.
 But then each was developed to meet a specific need.
 This is one overarching advantage of XML, being extensible; it can be adapted to meet these different needs.
 Further through the use of namespaces you can apply more than one XML schema to the same file.

 Interestingly, though taXMLit is very detailed and complicated, the authors chose not to start from scratch when developing it.
-Instead, they chose to extend an already established XML schema that successfully provides basic document level mark-up: TEI.
+Instead, they chose to extend an already established XML schema that successfully provides basic document level mark-up:  Text Encoding Initiative (TEI).

 ## Practical XML for Digital Humanities: TEI